Manojkl/Cost_To_Consumers-CTC/Project_Tracking/Readme.md

 - Middle Man Profit data
 - Crude oil vs Electricity Cost over the years
 - Public transport cost over the years
+- Run a automated internet speed test at regular intervals build a internet speed map and other statistics

 Create a skeleton of the project